 - Patch testing.
 Delayed hypersensitivity skin and patch tests are the easiest methods of testing for type IV delayed hypersensitivity.
 A concentration of the suspected allergen is applied to the skin under a nonabsorbent adhesive patch and left for 48 hours.
 If burning or itching develops more rapidly, the patch is removed.
 A positive test consists of redness with some hardening and swelling of the skin and sometimes vesicle (blister-like) formation.
 Some reactions will not appear until after the patches are removed, so the test sites are also checked at 72 and 96 hours.

 - Oral food challenges are considered the "gold standard" for diagnosing food allergies.
 They are labor-intensive and require close medical supervision because reactions can be severe, including life-threatening anaphylaxis.
 Food challenges involve giving a person small amounts of unmarked potential food allergens in capsule or intravenous form and watching for allergic reactions.
 Negatives are confirmed with larger meal-sized portions of food.

-- Elimination is another way to test for food allergies: eliminating all suspected foods from the diet, then reintroducing them one at a time to find out which one(s) are causing the problem.
+- Food elimination is another way to test for food allergies: eliminating all suspected foods from the diet, then reintroducing them one at a time to find out which one(s) are causing the problem.

-Other tests not widely accepted as useful include:
+Some other tests that are not standardized and not recommended or widely accepted as useful include: